paladinarcher/padawan/poc/auth/README.txt

 npm run prod
 ```

-To run the test cases, run the following:
+To run the mocha test cases, run the following command.
+Note that you should
+probably set up a test database instance.

 ```
-npm run test
+npm run tests
 ```